Abu1Osama/Padhakku/README.md

   npm run server

 ## API Documentation
 - API documentation is provided using Swagger UI.
-Access the Swagger documentation at https://padhakku-post-management.onrender.com/docs when the server is running:
+Access the Swagger documentation at https://padhakku-post-management.onrender.com/docs when the server is running(Production Server):
-- Open your web browser and navigate to http://localhost:3000/api/docs (or the appropriate URL).
+- Open your web browser and navigate to http://localhost:3000/api/docs (for the Development server).
 Here, you will find detailed information about the available API endpoints, request parameters, and responses.

 ## API Endpoints